Get to know us at the Center for Health Policy

 The CAP provides individualized information for specific CAH and CHC improvement strategies.
-The states of Idaho, Wyoming, North Dakota, Wisconsin and Alaska are currently participating in the CAH CAP while the states of Idaho and Maine are currently participating in the CHC CAP.
+The states of Idaho, Wyoming, North Dakota, Wisconsin, Alaska, Indiana, Utah and Montana are currently participating in the CAH CAP while the states of Idaho and Maine are currently participating in the CHC CAP.
 In addition, several other states have shown interest in implementing this innovative community assessment tool (see map below for additional details on the CAP).

 In 2011, the University of North Dakota Center for Rural Health brought the Community Apgar Program (CAP) to North Dakota supported by a combination of state and federal funding from U.S. Health Resources and Services Administration, State Offices of Rural Health and Medicare Rural Hospital Flexibility grant programs.
 Sixteen of the 36 critical access hospitals (CAHs) in North Dakota participated in the project.
 Each hospital was visited twice: first, to gain administrator and physician input on the 50 factors and again, to present the results to board members, administration, and physician staff.
 The information was sent to Dr. Baker and Dr. Schmitz for analysis.
 Read the entire article published at North Dakota Medicine.